Planning Permissions and Consents

 Portland Port hosts developable land and close to deep water and would be happy to discuss your requirements.
 The local authority in this area is Weymouth & Portland Borough Council who are responsible for the local plan, planning applications, enforcement, listed buildings, conservation areas, tree preservation orders, ecology/landscapes and building regulations as examples.
 Other authorities such as Dorset County Council or Central Government may be responsible for consenting activities depending on the nature of the project.

 'The Town and Country Planning (General Permitted Development) (England) Order 2015' grants planning permission for the classes of development described as permitted development in Schedule 2.
-Part 17 of Schedule 2 relates to development by statutory undertakers.
+Part 8 of Schedule 2 relates to transport related development.
 Permitted development relating to Port and Harbour Authorities is included under Class B 'Dock, pier, harbour, water transport, canal or inland navigation undertakings' of this Part.

 The Marine and Coastal Access Act 2009 established the legislative basis for a marine planning system.
 The aim of the system is to achieve sustainable development in the marine area.
 The Secretary of State has delegated planning functions to the Marine Management Organisation (MMO) as the only body that produces statutory plans.
 The MMO are currently making the first marine plan in the East of England.
 There are 11 marine plans to be prepared in total all of which much be completed by 2021.
 Portland Harbour and Weymouth Bay fall within the south inshore area.
 It is not known at this time when this will be made.